 The Company generates revenue from sales of products and services.
-The Company's product, the Proteograph Product Suite, consists of an instrument with embedded software essential to the instrument's functionality, and consumables as well as platform evaluation agreements.
+The Company's product, the Proteograph Product Suite, consists of an instrument with embedded software essential to the instrument's functionality and consumables.
 The Company's services primarily consist of the generation and analysis of proteomic data.
 The Company recognizes revenue when control of the products and services are transferred to its customers in an amount that reflects the consideration it expects to be entitled to receive from its customers in exchange for those products and services.
 This process involves identifying the contract with a customer, determining performance obligations in the contract, determining the transaction price, allocating the transaction price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.
-For the year ended December 31, 2022, the Company recognized product and services revenue of \$14.7 million.